 Importantly, Mathnasium’s personalized learning plans are proven to improve grades and help kids catch up and get ahead.
 With live face-to-face instruction, either in-center or online.
 And don’t worry — your child will still enjoy their summer.
 Because we make learning math fun.

 Yes, spring is indeed the season for new beginnings.
 For the earth, for our kids, and hopefully for the rest of the world at large.
-If you’re starting to plan summer activities for your child during the spring, maybe it’s time to plan something that will help them both in the short and long term: spending summer with Mathnasium of Upland.
+If you’re starting to plan summer activities for your child during the spring, maybe it’s time to plan something that will help them both in the short and long term: spending summer with Mathnasium.